Project update

 Fishermans Bend is Australia's largest urban renewal precinct, covering 485 hectares just 3km from Central Melbourne.
 By 2050 it will be home to 80,000 residents, 80,000 workers and 20,000 tertiary education students.

-The delivery of the Fishermans Bend Primary School (interim name) will help meet the needs of the growing population across the area with a brand new, modern school.
-Set to open in in Term 1, 2026, the school will have places for up to 650 students from Prep to Year 6.
+The delivery of the Narrarrang Primary School will help meet the needs of the growing population across the area with a brand new, modern school.
+Set to open in stages from Term 1, 2026, the school will have places for up to 650 students from Prep to Year 6.

 View the draft concept design